Sanjay-U205/Sanjay-U205/README.md

-- 👋 Hi, I’m @Sanjay-U205
+- 👋 Hi, I’m Sanjay U
-- 👀 I’m interested in java,App development
+- 👀 I’m interested in java,App development,android development
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ...@sanju__0525
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Sanjay-U205/Sanjay-U205 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.